-At first, everything was great, and the young girl fit in well with her new surroundings.
-However, as she grew older, she started hanging around with the wrong people and doing drugs.
+At first, everything was great, and she fit in well with her new surroundings.
+However, as she grew older, she started hanging around with the wrong kind of people.

-As time wore on, Mack developed an addiction and started to become involved in the sex trade.
+As time wore on, Mack developed a drug addiction and became involved in the sex trade.

 The last thing her family heard was that she was going to New York "with a guy."

-Although they attempted to report her missing, the police at the time were under the impression that the young sex worker had left on her own accord.
+Although they attempted to report her missing, the police were of the opinion that the young sex worker had willingly moved elsewhere.

 At the time of her disappearance, Mack's last known address was in Philadelphia.
 However, she may have drifted toward New York.

-When the identification was made, her family was shocked to discover that her torso had been discovered 170 miles away at a remote site in Manorville.
+When the identification was made, her family was shocked to learn that her torso had been discovered 170 miles away at this remote site in Manorville.

 Below, you will find the address and the GPS coordinates for this location.